9-3-pursuit/project-bird-sanctuary/README.md

 ## User Stories

 1. I can see sections with birds, that have a name, image, amount and adopt button.
-1. I can add birds to the shopping cart.
+1. I can add birds to the shopping cart. section
 1. I can see a total cost of the birds in my cart.
 1. I can get a 10% discount if I have 3 or more birds in my cart
 1. I can get a series of bonus items for increasing cart totals
 1. I can use a form to checkout my cart, upon checkout, it resets my cart
 1. I can delete a bird from my cart

 ## Acceptance criteria and tests